McRib is back! Here’s when you’ll be able to get it - NewsBreak

 (NEXSTAR) – The leaves are changing, the temperature is dropping and the aroma of barbecue sauce and processed pork will soon fill the air.

 McDonald’s confirmed on Thursday the return of its McRib sandwiches, which will once again grace the menus of participating restaurants as of Nov.
-1.Powerball jackpot rises to $620 million, 10th largest in US
+1.‘I don’t know where I would go:’ San Diegans worry about housing as state eviction ban expires

 The sandwich, which debuted on menus in Kansas City, Kansas, in 1981, has enjoyed a cult following for decades, thanks in no small part to its fleeting, sporadic appearances at restaurants.
 Speaking to its elusiveness, Mike Bullington, the senior archives manager for McDonald’s, said in a press release that the sandwich was designed to be “enjoyed during the colder seasons.”